LoloD4/100-days-of-code/log.md

 **Today's Progress**: Back to Bootstrap

 **Thoughts**: Didnt finish all of the Bootstrap exercises in FCC.
 Went back & worked on a few of them.

+### Day 9: Mon Oct 8, 2018

+**Today's Progress**: Finished Bootstrap, on to JQuery

+**Thoughts**: Not sure why Javascript basics is before front end libraries on FCC.
+Put a pause on Java to finsih all front end libraries.
+Finshed Bootstrap, onto JQuery!